 After the review panel has evaluated the recording, the applicant will be invited for an online interview through Skype or another video conferencing platform.

-The programme should consist of an Etude which demonstrates the applicant´s technical ability and two more pieces from different periods which show diversity in technical skills and interpretation.
+The programme should consist of an etude which demonstrates the applicant´s technical ability and two other pieces from different periods that show diversity in technical skills and interpretation.

-* Winds and Brass: 1st part of a Classical Consert
+• Winds and Brass: First movement from a Classical concerto

-* Strings: A Solo piece by J.S.
+• Strings: Solo piece / movement by J.S.
 Bach

-* Piano: 1st part from a Classical Sonata
+• Piano: First movement from a Classical sonata

 Total length: 20-30 minutes.

-Basic qualification for acceptance into the IAA is a secondary school exam (Icelandic stúdentspróf) or completion of an equivalent program.
+Basic qualification for acceptance into the IAA is a secondary school exam (Icelandic: Stúdentspróf) or completion of an equivalent programme.

-Applicants who do not meet these general requirements must demonstrate maturity and knowledge which can be evaluated as equivalent to the missing education.
+Applicants who do not meet these general requirements must demonstrate maturity and knowledge that can be evaluated as equivalent to the missing education.

 In addition to the general requirements, applicants must meet additional requirements regarding their knowledge of music.
 The assessment criteria are that the applicant has completed a secondary level according to the national music school curriculum guide or the equivalent.

-Applicants are expected to demonstrate knowledge equivalent to at least the 7th grade of secondary music school.
+Applicants are expected to demonstrate knowledge equivalent to at least 7th grade of secondary music school.